AuraProgramming/AuraProgramming/README.md

 # Hi There!
-I am Aura.
 Here are some of my Projects!
 ## AuraGuard
 ### A Pretty Trash AntiVirus ##
 AuraGuard is a Microsoft Batch file Anti-virus software